Attack of the Killer Donuts

 Attack of the Killer Donuts is a 2016 American horror comedy film directed by Scott Wheeler and written by Nathan Dalton, Chris De Christopher and Rafael Diaz Wagner.
-The film is produced by Wagner with Kelly Osmun, and stars Justin Ray as Johnny, an employee in a donut shop who, with his friends, is terrorized by an army of reanimated donuts.
+The film is produced by Diaz Wagner and Nicole Saad.
+It stars Justin Ray as Johnny, an employee in a donut shop who, along with his friends, is terrorized by an army of reanimated donuts.

 Plot

-Johnny Wentworth wakes and prepares to go to his job at the Dandy Donuts donut shop, where he works with his childhood friend Michelle Kester.
-He first retrieves his tablet from his Uncle Luther, a mad scientist who has unwittingly created a serum to reanimate the dead.
+Johnny Wentworth works at the Dandy Donuts donut shop alongside his childhood friend Michelle Kester.
+One day before work, he retrieves his tablet from his Uncle Luther, a mad scientist who has unwittingly created a serum to reanimate the dead.
 While at the shop, Johnny is confronted by his girlfriend Veronica and friend Bobby, who require money.
 Luther later arrives at the shop and demands Johnny's tablet, leading to a fight between Luther and Cliff Burbank, the owner of Dandy Donuts.
 During the scuffle, a vial of the serum flies out of Luther's breast pocket and lands in the fat of the donut fryer.
-This causes all donuts baked in the fryer to be contaminated, and, after some time, become animated as killer donuts.
-The donuts now contain a poisonous substance that quickly incapacitates and eventually kills any consumer.
+This contaminates all the donuts in the fryer and, after some time, reanimates them as killer donuts.

 Two police officers unknowingly buy a box of contaminated donuts.
-A captured criminal in their squad car eats one, becoming visibly sick and escaping the car, knocking the officers unconscious.
+A suspect in their squad car eats one and becomes visibly sick, escaping the car and knocking the officers unconscious.
 A rival restaurant owner, Flanagan, visits Dandy Donuts and taunts Cliff with his new, healthier pastry.
 Cliff then convinces Flanagan to take home a sugar donut, unaware that the donut is contaminated.
 Later, while Flanagan is in the shower, the donut mutates and eats him alive.

 Johnny's friend Howard arrives at Dandy Donuts and begins talking with Johnny and Michelle.
 Soon after, three teenagers enter the shop and begin harassing Michelle.
 Johnny defends her, and the incident escalates into a fight.
 Cliff fires Michelle for pepper spraying the teenagers; Johnny quits in protest, and Howard follows him.
 To mediate the situation, Cliff provides the teenagers with a complementary box of donuts.
 When the teenagers attempt to eat them, they are instead attacked by the killer donuts.